HaesunJo/prac_typesctipt/README.md

 ### Use Interface and Object
-- Make an interface, thie doesn't work in regular JS but class.
+- Make an interface, thie doesn't compile to JS.
+If you want to do something like Interface, you can do 'class'

 ```javascript
     interface Human {